 Confusion Over President Tinubu’s Scheduled Address to National Assembly

-President Tinubu Rallies Support For Drug War, Assures Ndlea Of More Help
+President Tinubu Rallies Support for Drug War, Assures NDLEA of More Help

 Confusion has engulfed the presidency regarding President Bola Tinubu’s planned address to the National Assembly.
 Earlier on Tuesday, May 28, the Special Adviser on Information and Strategy to the President, Bayo Onanuga, announced via his X handle that President Tinubu would address a joint session of the National Assembly.
 Onanuga emphasized that this address would replace a broadcast to the nation on Wednesday, traditionally marking Tinubu’s first anniversary as Nigeria’s leader.